How to build a campfire: step-by-step instructions for creating a hearty backcountry hearth

 Here’s how it’s done:

 - Sprinkle water over the fire area to put out the embers and coals.
-Because a fire can burn even when no smoke is visible, it’s a good policy to do this even long after the fire appears to have burned out.
+As a fire can burn even when no smoke is visible, it’s a good policy to do this even long after the fire appears to have burned out.

 - Stir the fire bed with a stick while sprinkling the water to ensure no hot or buried embers remain flammable.